2014 United States House of Representatives elections in North Carolina: District 10

 The 10th district is located in central and western North Carolina and includes all of Cleveland, Gaston, Lincoln and Rutherford counties and parts of Catawba, Iredell and Buncombe counties.
-The incumbent is Republican Patrick McHenry, who has represented the district since 2005.
-He was re-elected with 57% of the vote in 2012 and the district has a PVI of R+11.
+The incumbent was Republican Patrick McHenry, who had represented the district since 2005.
+He was re-elected with 57% of the vote in 2012, and the district has a PVI of R+11.

-McHenry had considered running for the U.S. Senate but is instead running for re-election.
+McHenry had considered running for the U.S. Senate but instead ran for re-election.